sing-lab/image-manager/README.rst

 To use with GPU, NVIDIA cuda driver must be installed.
 Please see the `Command-line Reference <Usage_>`_ for details.

+To predict an image:

+- predict the whole image in one run
+Can lead to out of memory for big images

+SuperResolutionData

+- predict image tiles

 Contributing
 ------------